adrianomarques/exponential_ventures_challenge/README.md

-## Full-Stack Software Engineer Qualification Challenge

-### About the role and company

-At Exponential Ventures, we’re continually creating new products and businesses, and as a Full-Stack Software Engineer, you’d be responsible for implementing all aspects of the product, following all of the industry’s best practices while quickly delivering a performant and scalable product that you’ll be proud of.

-We’d like to see how you can handle yourself implementing from scratch the frontend and backend of a simple application based on our description of the vision and the stated requirements.
-We’d like to see your submission implemented using Python for the backend, and React for the frontend.

-Your submission will be evaluated as a whole, but we won’t fret if your design isn’t made by unicorns.
-We’ll be focusing on the correct implementation of the vision, the quality of the code, the application of best practices, and the product’s overall experience.

-This project is only going to be used to evaluate your skill set, and it will never be shared or used commercially.

-### The idea - A Quiz App
+## THE CHALLENGE

-Nowadays, it has become popular amongst internet users to spend some of their time testing their general knowledge through quizzes (and brag about it when they ace it).
+Nowadays, it has become popular among internet users to spend some of their time testing their general knowledge through quizzes (and brag about it when they ace it).
 The idea is to design the prototype for a quiz app that is pleasant, engaging, and easy to use.
 In the end, we’ll inform the user about his performance and translate those results into a grade.

 #### Requirements